Auditions are open from now until March 1, 2018

 When we open the auditions, we will list instrumentation required to staff each performance.Fee Schedule

-Musicians will be paid $100/service for principals, $70/service for sections members.
-In some concerts using Chamber Ensemble orchestras, every musician will be paid at principal rates.
+Musicians will be paid $110/service plus one extra service for concertmaster, $100/service for principals, $70/service for section members.
+In some concerts using smaller ensembles, every musician will be paid at principal rates.
 Rehearsals and Concerts will be paid the same.
+A very modest cartage honorarium is offered.
+(Percussionists and timpanist will need to provide their own instruments for most, possibly all, rehearsals and concerts.)
+This is a contracted position.

-We will not be able to pay travel nor per diem.
-Decisions on cartage fees have not yet been made.
+Currently we are not able to pay travel nor per diem.

-Rehearsal, Concert, and Fee schedules for each concert will be available during the audition window and finalized before contracts are offered.The 2018-2019 Season
+Rehearsal, Concert, and Fee schedules for each concert will be available during the audition window and finalized before contracts are offered.The Contracting Model

 Currently we expect the 2018-2019 Arizona Philharmonic season to look like this:

-- August 2018 - Inaugural Concert: Currents, featuring conductor Peter Bay (Austin symphony, St. Paul chamber Orchestra, Aspen Music Festival), with Steinway Artist James D’León and marimbist Maria Flurry as soloists.
+- August 26, 2018 - Inaugural Concert: Currents is a retrospective of the works by Henry Flurry.
+The concert features conductor Peter Bay (Austin symphony, St. Paul chamber Orchestra, Aspen Music Festival), with Steinway Artist James D’León and marimbist Maria Flurry as soloists.
+Rehearsals 8/24 & 8/25, possible string rehearsal the weekend before.
+Full Orchestra

 This list does not include organizations that would use members as extras nor a few other potential concerts that have been discussed with area conductors.

 Due to the wide geographic range expected from our musician pool, auditions will be by video.
-Musicians will be asked to upload videos of them performing the excerpts.
+Musicians will be asked to upload to YouTube videos of them performing the excerpts.

 - Open auditions (December 2017)